 - Return the completed application to your loan holder or loan servicer

-Federal Student Loan Program Information for Special education Teachers
+Federal Student Loan Program Information for special education teacher scholarship

 Although there are a variety of different federal student loan programs that may be available for qualified individuals, there is one that is intended specifically students who intend to teach upon graduation: the Teacher Education Assistance for College and Higher Education (TEACH) Grant program.